-The internet is a powerful tool for improving your business' efficiency.
-But it can also be a great way for employees to waste time, damage the security of your IT system and give you legal headaches.
+Whether you're running an online shop or simply need to keep in touch with customers, the internet is essential for doing business.
+However, it can also be a great way for employees to waste time, cause security issues or give you legal headaches.

-If you do not already have an internet policy, you should actively consider putting one in place.
+If you do not already have an internet policy, consider putting one in place.
 A well thought-out policy can help you enjoy the benefits of the internet while reducing the pitfalls.
-It encourages employees to use the internet effectively, states what you consider to be acceptable use, and sets up procedures to minimise security and legal risks.
+It ensures employees use the internet effectively, states what is and is not allowed, and sets up procedures to minimise risks.

 This briefing outlines: